Austin Neighborhoods | Austin Home Buyer Representation | Selling

 Most builders in Texas choose to use their own contract instead of the contract published by the Texas Real Estate Commission.
 You’ll want to make sure you read it very carefully and understand what it means.
 If you don’t, seek advice from an attorney specializing in real estate law.
 Often these contracts are very one-sided (favoring the builder), so you’ll want to understand what your obligations are before you sign it.

-5. Do You Understand Your Cancellation Clauses?
+5. Do You Understand the Cancellation Clauses?

 Make sure to understand your right to cancel (if there are any) and how the cancellation process works.
 This is especially important if you are building a home contingent on the sale of your current home.
 If you don’t follow the rules, you could be stuck losing your deposit.